Do you run promotions in your salon?

 Google Ads works best if your promotion goal is to attract new clients to your business.

-You can learn more about how you can setup your Google Ads on ads.google.com
+You can learn more about how you can set up your Google Ads on ads.google.com.

 Facebook Ads

 Another type of ad you can run is on Facebook.
 Facebook also owns Instagram so you can create ads in the Facebook Ads Manager that also will be visible to people on Instagram.
-With Facebook ads, you don’t have to rely on people searching for salon’s using your specific keywords.
+With Facebook ads, you don’t have to rely on people searching for salons using your specific keywords.
 Here you can run (almost) endless ads to people.
-Almost everyone is on Facebook and Facebook have a wealth of data about people on the platform.
+Almost everyone is on Facebook and Facebook has a wealth of data about people on the platform.

 This makes it possible for you to be very specific in how you target your ads and show them to people based in your area with certain types of interest.
 This makes it very powerful.